-Discovery Type Permissions Required for Discovery Credential File Storage Analysis An account with local administrator access on the scoped computer is required to collect file, folder, share, and home drive analysis data.
-For permissions required when collecting NAS devices, see Permissions for Enterprise Reporter Discoveries on NAS Devices on page 25.
-Microsoft SQL An account with local administrator access on the SQL Server is required.
+Discovery Type Permissions Required for Discovery Credential Microsoft SQL An account with local administrator access on the SQL Server is required.
 Additionally, the account must have read access to the scoped database to collect database information.
-Microsoft Teams An identity with read permissions for the discovery target tenant.
+At a minimum, if not using fixed roles, the following SQL permissions are required on the securable object being used for collection.
+Grant View Any Definition Grant View Server State Grant View Connect Any Database Grant View Select All Securables Microsoft Teams An identity with read permissions for the discovery target tenant.
 Read permissions are required for collection of Microsoft Teams information including teams, members, channels, applications, and drives.
 If additional credentials are being specified to minimize Azure throttling limitations, these credentials must have the same permissions as stated above.
 Also refer to credentials required to create and consent to the Enterprise Reporter Microsoft Teams application required for this discovery.
-For more information, see Using the Tenant Application Manager on page 47.
+For more information, see Using the Tenant Application Manager on page 120.
 NTFS If collecting through the administrator share, an account with local administrator access to the scoped computer is required.
 If collecting through a network share, an account with read permissions to the scoped shares is required.
 For permissions required when collecting NAS devices, see Permissions for Enterprise Reporter Discoveries on NAS Devices on page 25.
 OneDrive An account with access to the discovery target tenant.
 Administrator permissions are required for collection of all drives including drive information, configuration settings, files, folders, and permissions.
 A SharePoint administrator role is recommended.
 Additionally, the discovery credentials must have site collection administrator rights to each drive that is being collected.
 If additional credentials are being specified to minimize Azure throttling limitations, these credentials must have the same permissions as stated above.
-Also refer to credentials required to create and consent to the Enterprise Reporter Azure application required for this discovery.
+Also refer to credentials required to create and consent to the Enterprise Reporter OneDrive application required for this discovery.
 For more information, see the Using the Tenant Application Manager section of the Configuration Manager User Guide in the Technical Documentation.
 Registry An account with local administrator access to the scoped computer is required to collect registry information.